patchstack/academy/src/content/docs/wordpress/WordPress Internals/wordpress-hooks.md

 ## [`init`](https://developer.wordpress.org/reference/hooks/init/)

 The `init` hook runs after the WordPress environment is loaded but before the current request is processed.
-This hook also allows developers to register custom post types, taxonomies, or perform other tasks that need to be executed early in the WordPress loading process.
+This hook also allows developers to register custom post types, and taxonomies, or perform other tasks that need to be executed early in the WordPress loading process.

 A lot of the time, developers attach a function to this hook to view or process sensitive data without proper permission and nonce check.